An open-source heuristic to reboot 2D nesting research: Detecting collisions

 A third approach mentioned by \citet{bennell2008geometry} is trigonometry: a simple, precise, robust and general way of detecting collisions between two polygons.
 This approach was historically very sensitive to the total number of edges in the shapes involved, and therefore seldom used in practice.

-Recently, \citet{gardeyn2025decoupling} introduced a \emph{Collision Detection Engine} (CDE) to provide a fast and reliable way for 2D nesting algorithms to assess feasibility.
+\citet{gardeyn2025decoupling} introduced a \emph{Collision Detection Engine} (CDE) to provide a fast and reliable way for 2D nesting algorithms to assess feasibility.
 This CDE builds on trigonometric principles and includes a comprehensive suite of algorithmic enhancements to overcome the traditional limitations of such trigonometric approaches.
 The CDE is implemented in an open-source library called \texttt{jagua-rs}\footnote{\url{https://github.com/JeroenGar/jagua-rs}}. \texttt{jagua-rs} supports irregular shapes for both items and containers, continuous rotation and translation, and easily extends to problem variants containing additional spatial constraints.

-The optimization algorithm we will introduce in this paper will be built on top of \texttt{jagua-rs}: assessing feasibility through collision \textbf{queries} and issuing \textbf{updates} to reflect any changes in the solution.
+The optimization algorithm we will introduce in this paper, is built on top of \texttt{jagua-rs}: assessing feasibility through collision \textbf{queries} and issuing \textbf{updates} to reflect any changes in the solution.
 All interactions with \texttt{jagua-rs} throughout this paper can be abstracted into the following two functions: \begin{flushleft}

 \end{flushleft}